gerardDonahue/personal_site/index.md

 ## Biography
 <img class="profile-picture" src="headshot.jpeg">

-Gerard Donahue is a third-year PhD student in Computer Science in the [Khoury College of Computer Sciences](https://www.khoury.northeastern.edu) at Northeastern University, Boston MA.
+Gerard Donahue is a third-year PhD Candidate in Computer Science in the [Khoury College of Computer Sciences](https://www.khoury.northeastern.edu) at Northeastern University, Boston MA.
 Broadly speaking, his interests lie at the intersection of *temporal machine learning*, *video understanding*, *deep learning*, and *algorithms*.
 Gerard is currently a research assistant under [Dr. Ehsan Elhamifar](https://www.ccs.neu.edu/home/eelhami/) where his focus involves discovering new methods for procedural task execution.

 Before beginning his doctoral studies at Northeastern, Gerard obtained his B.Sc. in Computer Science from the [University of New Hampshire](https://www.unh.edu) (UNH), where he earned Magna Cum Laude upon graduation.
 At UNH, Gerard worked in the realm of *Inverse Reinforcement Learning* under the advisement of [Dr. Marek Petrik](http://marek.petrik.us/), which resulted in a workshop paper regarding unbiased estimation of feature counts~(or ``occupancy frequencies'').